 Fiscal stress forced South Boston, Clifton Forge, and Bedford to alter their status and sacrifice their identity as independent jurisdictions.
 The three cities had shared costs with their nearby counties for operating school systems prior to reversion to town status, but the cities were still unable to generate enough tax revenue to maintain other public services.

 In 1995, South Boston shifted to "town" status.
 The city council acted despite Halifax County's opposition, which feared complete consolidation of the school systems would require increased taxes or politically-unpopular decisions to close city schools.
 The city's decision to revert to town status triggered the decision process based on the 1988 law for the first time.

 as a town, South Boston retained authority over land use planning; town officials remained responsible for defining zoning districts and approving site plans

 Source: Halifax County, WebGIS

 In 1995, there were just 7,000 residents in the City of South Boston.
 Taxes from just those residents, plus state and Federal funds provided through various programs, paid for all city services.
-After reversion to town status, 29,000 additional residents of Halifax County had to share the cost of providing public services within the boundaries of the town.2
+After reversion to town status, 29,000 additional residents of Halifax County had to share the cost of providing public services within the boundaries of the town.3

 After 1990, residents of South Boston became a separate magisterial district, the eighth voting district within Halifax County.
 That change resulted in a county board with an even number of supervisors.
 In the 2001 and 2011 redistricting efforts, the eight magisterial districts were retained.
-That number was not unique; Wise and Prince William County also had eight supervisors.
+That even number was not unique; Wise and Prince William County also had eight supervisors.

 After reversion, the costs for the city's water system were transferred to a new public service authority, some services (such as recycling) were reduced or eliminated, and the new town budget ended up 20% lower than the old city budget.
 The elected officials for the Town of Bedford were able to reduce the property tax rate by two-thirds, compared to when Bedford was a city.